How To Pay Off Your Debts Fast

 You will struggle to get approved for a personal loan or mortgage without a good credit score.
 Before you apply for credit, you should check your score with a reputable credit reporting agency like Experian or Equifax.
 These organisations can help you improve your credit score, which will then allow you to get a better interest rate on any loans you apply for.

 Speak to your bank

 If you think you’re likely to go into an unauthorised overdraft or to exceed your existing overdraft limit, you should speak to your bank as soon as possible.
-They may be able to expand your overdraft or waive any penalties.
+They may be able to expand your overdraft or waive any penalties, to help your better manage your debt.
 Going into an unauthorised overdraft will trigger additional charges that could end up being more expensive than a payday loan.

 Consolidate your debts

 If you owe money on a credit card or overdraft with a high interest rate, it may be worth consolidating your debts with a personal loan.
 Personal loans often charge a lower APR and will help you establish a period over which you’ll clear the debt.
 However, these loans should be avoided where possible as they tend to charge a high interest rate.